-Central to this process, of course, is an understanding of the role of the Bureau of Justice Statistics (BJS) which serves as the premier criminal justice statistical agency within the Department of Justice, the Federal Government, the nation, and (not surprisingly) the world.

-Today I want to provide a quick history and overview of BJS and its activities, particularly some of the newer projects that are just getting underway or are in the planning stages.
+Central to this process, of course, is the role of the Bureau of Justice Statistics (BJS) which serves as the premier criminal justice statistical agency within the Department of Justice, the Federal Government, the nation, and (not surprisingly) the world.
+Today I want to provide an overview of recent BJS activities, particularly some of the newer projects that are just getting underway or are in the planning stages.
 I will reference some statistical findings of recent research, but not in great detail.